WorldHealthOrganization/godataR/README.md

 You can find more information on the Go.Data API [here](https://worldhealthorganization.github.io/godata/api-docs/).

 ## How to provide feedback our contribute
 Bug reports and feature requests should be posted on github under [_issues_](https://github.com/WorldHealthOrganization/godataR/issues).
-All other questions and feedback, feel free to email us at godata@who.int.
+All other questions and feedback, feel free to email us at godata@who.int or post a query in the [Go.Data Community of Practice](https://community-godata.who.int/)

 Contributions are welcome via pull requests.